 Membership: At Large: Thirteen members.
 Twelve are appointed by the General Synod and one is appointed by the ARP Women's Ministries.
 While it is preferable to have ARP board members, non-ARPs with experience, talents and abilities would not be precluded from serving.
+(1997 Synod)

-(1997 Synod) Advisory: Executive Director of World Witness, Moderator of Synod, Moderator- Elect of Synod, and Chairman of Presbytery Missions Committees, Executive Director of Central Services (2009 Synod).
-Terms of Service: At Large: Six (6) years.
+Advisory: Executive Director of World Witness, Moderator of Synod, Moderator-Elect of Synod, and Chairman of Presbytery Missions Committees, Executive

+Director of Central Services (2009 Synod).

 Ex-officio and Advisory: As determined by the office to which elected or appointed.

 Stated Meetings: Two (2) times annually.
+(2007 Synod)

+Organization: Officers: Chairman, Vice Chairman, Secretary, Treasurer.

+Committees: Executive Committee

+Finance and Development Committee

+Personnel Committee

+Sub committees: Candidates; Missionaries)

+Strategy Committee

-(2007 Synod) Organization: Officers: Chairman, Vice Chairman, Secretary, Treasurer.
-Committees: Executive Committee Finance and Development Committee Personnel Committee Sub committees: Candidates; Missionaries) Strategy Committee Medical Advisory Committee Administrative Officer: Executive Director of World Witness.
-Authority: In obedience to the Great Commission of the Lord Jesus Christ, all ARP churches must be engaged in proclaiming the Gospel and making disciples among the na- tions.
-World Witness, the Board of Foreign Missions, serves as a resource for local churches and coordinates the mission programs of the General Synod outside the U.S. and Canada.
-In the exercise of its authority, the Board shall comply with The Standards of the Associate Reformed Presbyterian Church , and its policies and programs shall be con- sistent with the purpose of the General Synod.
-(1999 Synod) Duties: To employ an Executive Director and to supervise the work of this person.
+Medical Advisory Committee

+Administrative Officer: Executive Director of World Witness.

+Authority: In obedience to the Great Commission of the Lord Jesus Christ, all ARP churches must be engaged in proclaiming the Gospel and making disciples among the nations.

+World Witness, the Board of Foreign Missions, serves as a resource for local churches and coordinates the mission programs of the General Synod outside the consistent with the purpose of the General Synod.
+(1999 Synod)

+U.S. and Canada.

+In the exercise of its authority, the Board shall comply with The Standards of the Associate Reformed Presbyterian Church, and its policies and programs shall be

+Duties: 1.
+To employ an Executive Director and to supervise the work of this person.

+To employ an Executive Director and to supervise the work of this person.
 To receive, maintain, and disburse all funds contributed to World Witness.

-To consider applications from missionary candidates and, upon appointment of the candidates, to direct and supervise their preparation for foreign work and to conduct a commissioning service.
-To supervise the work of the missionaries on the field.
-To take charge of and administer any property, in this or foreign countries, that may be given or acquired for the advancement of the work.
-To present the challenge and needs of service on the foreign mission field.
-To prepare and present to the General Synod a budget for World Witness and the Board's operations.
-To make an annual report to the General Synod.
+- 3. To consider applications from missionary candidates and, upon appointment of the candidates, to direct and supervise their preparation for foreign work and to conduct a commissioning service. - 4.
+To supervise the work of the missionaries on the field. - 5.
+To take charge of and administer any property, in this or foreign countries, that may be given or acquired for the advancement of the work. - 6.
+To present the challenge and needs of service on the foreign mission field. - 7.
+To prepare and present to the General Synod a budget for World Witness and the Board's operations. - 8.
+To make an annual report to the General Synod. - 9.
 Effective August 1, 2022) To plan and implement Appalachia mission trip (formerly under the direction of CEM)